TEHREEMZUBAIR/LangChain-CSV-Analyzer/README.md

 ---

-# 📊 Chainalyze Pro: CSV Analyzer and Visualizer using LangChain
+# 📊 CSV Catalyst: CSV Analyzer and Visualizer using LangChain

-Chainalyze Pro is a powerful tool designed to analyze, clean, and visualize CSV data using LangChain and OpenAI.
+CSV Catalyst is a powerful tool designed to analyze, clean, and visualize CSV data using LangChain and OpenAI.
 With an intuitive interface built on Streamlit, it allows you to interact with your data and get intelligent insights with just a few clicks.

 ## 🚀 Project Overview
 This project leverages the power of large language models (LLMs) to analyze CSV datasets, generate summary reports, perform data analysis, and create visualizations (bar and line charts).
 It's powered by LangChain and OpenAI's GPT-4.